UWOrbital/OBC-firmware/README.md

    - Once your PATH is set up and pre-commit is installed you can use `pre-commit run --all-files` to format all of your files before committing
      **Note:** pre-commit is used to format your code whenever you make a commit.

-You'll be using WSL2 primarily for building the firmware and running tests.
+You'll be using WSL2 for all development.

+5. Setup the PostgreSQL database

+This setup is only required for GS members.
+Please follow the instructions located in [POSTGRESQL_SETUP.md](gs/backend/POSTGRESQL_SETUP.md)

 #### **MacOS**